 h.
-Nesting Bird Surveys: It is not expected that any demolition or construction activities will occur during the nesting season (January 15 through August 15) involving removal of trees or shrubs.
-But if so, a contractor shall conduct a preconstruction survey for nesting birds.
+Nesting Bird Surveys: Any demolition or construction activities that occur during the nesting season (January 15 through August 15) involving removal of trees or shrubs will require the contractor to conduct a preconstruction survey for nesting birds.
 The surveys shall be conducted by a qualified wildlife biologist no sooner than 14 days before the start of removal of trees and shrubs.
 If no nests are present, tree removal and construction may commence.
 If active nests are located during the preconstruction bird nesting survey, the contractor shall contact Dept. of Fish and Game for guidance.

-2. Shoring and Excavation (Months 9 to 14):
+2. Shoring and Excavation (September 2015 -to March 2016):